Switching on public Wi-Fi hotspots across the Western Cape

 Public Wi-Fi service expanded and upgraded

-The Western Cape Government recently partnered with Liquid Telecommunications SA (LTSA) to expand the number of limited free Public Wi-Fi hotspots at government buildings to 1600, with an increased data allocation and at faster speeds.
+In 2015 the WCG partnered with Liquid Intelligent Technologies (LIT, then called Neotel) to install limited free Public Wi-Fi hotspots at provincial government buildings across the Western Cape.
+In late-2018, following the initial success of this project, the number of public Wi-Fi hotspots was expanded to 1600, with an increased data allocation and at faster speeds.

-This project forms part of an R3 billion plan to expand on broadband connectivity in Western Cape Government libraries, schools, clinics and offices, and helps to position the region as a leading global digital hub.
+This project forms part of a R3 billion plan to expand on broadband connectivity in WCG libraries, schools, clinics, and offices, and helps to position the region as a leading global digital hub.

 More data at faster speeds

-Most people and communities in rural, remote areas rely heavily on mobile phones to stay in touch and conduct business, and since mobile broadband costs are still unaffordable to many of our citizens, having Wi-Fi networks in place present them with options they would normally not have.
+Most people and communities in rural, remote areas rely heavily on mobile phones to stay in touch and conduct business, and since mobile broadband costs are relatively expensive to many of our citizens, public Wi-Fi networks provide options they would normally not have.

-We also know that the way in which young people interact, engage and learn is changing, and we understand the importance of connectivity in creating opportunity and opening up a world of knowledge for people of all ages.
+The way in which young people interact, engage and learn is changing, and we understand the importance of connectivity in creating opportunity and opening up a world of knowledge for people of all ages, particularly within the context of the Covid-19 pandemic.

-With the Western Cape Government’s (WCG) Broadband Game Changer, we’re striving towards a Western Cape where every resident in every town and village has access to affordable high speed broadband infrastructure and services, has the necessary skills to effectively utilise this infrastructure, and is actively using this in their day-to-day lives.
+Through the WCG Broadband Project, we’re striving towards a Western Cape where every resident in every town and village has access to affordable high speed broadband infrastructure and services, has the necessary skills to effectively utilise this infrastructure, and is actively using this in their day-to-day lives.

-We have reached our target of full broadband coverage with a total of 1 875 sites, including over 1 200 schools; over 200 libraries and approximately 400 other public facilities.
+High-speed broadband connections have been installed at almost 2000 WCG sites, including over 1 200 schools; almost 300 health facilities; over 200 libraries and approximately 300 other public facilities.

 What the Public Wi-Fi Internet Access Project means for citizens: